miriambudayr/ostep-homework/README.md

+# Recurse Center Focus

+As a part of my time at the Recurse Center, I focused on deep diving into how operating systems work.
+This repository contains my solutions to exercises from the book "Operating Systems: Three Easy Pieces" (OSTEP) by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau.
+This repository is a work in progress, as I continue to progress through the chapters and refine my understanding on these topics.

 # Homeworks

 Each chapter has some questions at the end; we call these "homeworks", because you should do the "work" at your "home".
 Make sense?
 It's one of the innovations of this book.